How we saved one reader from wasting 3 months on a one-sided relationship…

 You’re a lifesaver.
-Thanks Sarah!
+Thanks, Sarah!

 How to Solve Your Own “Does She Want a Relationship or Not” Dilemma

-If you’re in one of these dilemmas, my recommendation is to clear things up within the next 7 days.
+Instead, if you’re in one of these dilemmas, my recommendation is to clear things up within the next 7 days.
 Here’s how:

 (3) Share your honest feelings.
 It’s respectful to both people’s time and ability to cope with the normal events of life, like breakups.

-Like Andrew said, this conversation takes courage, but the clarity, growth, and emotional savings are well worth it.
+As Andrew said, this conversation takes courage, but the clarity, growth, and emotional savings are well worth it.